kimfucious/sakura/README.md

 * Override Bootstrap variables, easy peasy
 * Pre-built `about`, `archive`, and `collection` static pages
 * Search data is re-indexed with every Jekyll build
-* Search renders results instantly on the home page
+* Search renders results instantly on the home page (UX sucks for mobile, I'm working on it!)

 ## Installation

 ### Prerequisites

-In case you don't already know this, you're going to need ruby installed on your system before using Jekyll (and this theme).
-I am a big fan of not re-writing things, so I'll offer you instructions [here](https://www.ruby-lang.org/en/documentation/installation/).
+In case you don't already know this, you're going to need Ruby installed on your system before using Jekyll (and this theme).
+I am a big fan of not re-writing documentation, so I'll offer you instructions [here](https://www.ruby-lang.org/en/documentation/installation/).

 Same goes for Jekyll, see [here](https://jekyllrb.com/docs/installation/) for installation instructions.